 Used asphalt is a by-product in the field of asphalt road rehabilitation.
 Asphalt recycling is a common practice that has been in place for many years in countries such as the Netherlands, Belgium, Germany, Norway, Denmark, Japan, Brazil and the United States.

 The use of some reclaimed asphalt in asphalt production is the norm for all asphalt manufacturers across Canada.
-However, increasing allowable RAP content is hindered by the perception that recycled asphalt is of poorer quality or isn’t as durable as asphalt made of virgin material.
+However, increasing allowable recycled asphalt pavement (RAP) content is hindered by the perception that recycled asphalt is of poorer quality or isn’t as durable as asphalt made of virgin material.

-Increasing RAP content in roads presents significant benefits such as:
+Increasing recycled asphalt content in roads presents significant benefits such as: